 The stratigraphy within the depth zone of the principal aquifer in the Wheeler Ridge-Maricopa Management Area includes (from shallowest to deepest; youngest to oldest): Quaternary (Recent to Pleistocene) Alluvium deposits and the late Tertiary (Pliocene/Pleistocene) Tulare Formation.
 Underlying the Tulare Formation (and generally well below the depth of the principal aquifer) are Miocene and Pliocene marine sedimentary rocks of the San Joaquin and Etchegoin Formations.
-Owing to their similar continental origin and fluvial mode of deposition, the Quaternary Alluvium and Plio/Pleistocene Tulare Formations are generally unconsolidated, although consolidation increases with age and depth.
+Owing to their similar continental origin and fluvial mode of deposition, the Quaternary Alluvium and Plio/Pleistocene Tulare Formation can be difficult to distinguish from one another.
+The Alluvium and Tulare Formations are generally unconsolidated, although consolidation increases with age and depth.